EleutherAI/lm-evaluation-harness/README.md

 ```

-To install the package with all extras, run
+Though we recommend only installing the extras you require, to install the package with all extras, run
 ```bash
 pip install -e ".[all]"
 ```